A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

 \section{HN-theory applied to flat Kisin modules}

-Recall that a ``flat'' Kisin module is a Kisin module whose underlying $\fS$-module is flat.
-In this section, our goal is to deduce consequences about flat Kisin modules from the Harder-Narasimhan theory for torsion Kisin modules that we developed in \S\ref{sec:HN}.
-One nice consequence is that one gets distinguished representatives of an isogeny class whose HN-polygon doesn't change under reduction mod $p$ (Theorem \ref{thm:HN_isog}).
-In \S 6.5, we show that if $\fM$ is a flat Kisin module, then our HN-filtration on $\fM/p^n\fM$ is an approximation to the HN-filtration which comes from Hodge-Tate filtration on $p$-adic representations of $\Gamma_K = \Gal(\overline{K}/K)$.
+Recall that a \emph{flat} Kisin module is a Kisin module whose underlying $\fS$-module is flat, with the point of emphasis being that it is $p$-torsion free.
+In this section, our goal is to deduce consequences about flat Kisin modules from the Harder--Narasimhan theory for torsion Kisin modules that we developed in \S\ref{sec:HN}.
+One nice consequence is that one gets distinguished representatives of an isogeny class whose HN-polygon does not change under reduction mod $p$ (Theorem \ref{thm:HN_isog}).
+In \S 6.5, we show that if $\fM$ is a flat Kisin module, then our HN-filtration on $\fM/p^n\fM$ is an approximation to the HN-filtration which comes from Hodge--Tate filtration on $p$-adic representations of $\Gamma_K = \Gal(\overline{K}/K)$.
 In particular, see Theorem \ref{thm:HN-HT}.